 Enforceability in Texas of Covenants Not to Compete

 Section 15.50(a) of the Texas Business & Commerce Code governs covenants not to compete.
-Under Texas’s law, a non-compete clause is only enforceable if it is ancillary to or included in an otherwise enforceable agreement when the agreement is made — meaning the employee received consideration in return for signing the agreement.
-In addition, non-competition restrictions must not surpass what is necessary to protect the business’s interest and must be reasonable in regards to:
+Under Texas law, a non-compete clause is only enforceable if it is included in an otherwise enforceable agreement, if the employee received some benefit in return for signing it, and if the non-competition restrictions is reasonable in regards to its restrictiveness for:

 - Geographical area

 - Scope of activity